Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems

 Subsequently we consider the 1D block-state decoration.
 For 1D block $\tau_1$, the total symmetry group is just fermion parity $\mathbb{Z}_2^f$, so the only nontrivial 1D block-state is Majorana chain; for 1D blocks $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, so there are two possible 1D block-states: Majorana chain and 1D FSPT state (composed by double Majorana chains), so all 1D block-states form a group:

 Then we discuss the decorations of these two root phases separately.

-\paragraph{Majorana chain decoration}First we consider the Majorana chain decoration on 1D blocks $\tau_1$ which leaves two/four dangling Majorana fermions at each 0D block $\mu_1/\mu_2$.
-Near $\mu_1$, Majorana fermions have following rotational symmetry properties:
+\paragraph{Majorana chain decoration}First we consider the Majorana chain decoration on 1D blocks $\tau_1$ which leaves two/four dangling Majorana modes at each 0D block $\mu_1/\mu_2$.
+Near $\mu_1$, Majorana modes have following rotational symmetry properties:

 with local fermion parity and its symmetry property: